 Exceptions to the Rules

 Every family has a different situation.
 For this reason, the IRS has several exceptions to the rules outlined above.
-The idea behind these exceptions is to increase the number of families who are eligible for this tax credit.
+The idea behind these exceptions is to increase the number of eligible families for this tax credit.

 - If parents are separated or divorced, the parent who should claim the credit is the one whom the child spends most of the year with.
 This applies even if both parents have the right to claim the child as a dependent on their tax returns.